RIPP3R1337/Gmod-ChatGPT-Cheat/README.md

+Keep in mind: This project was to see how much i could manipulate ChatGPT into giving me codes that would help my process in cheats / game hacking.

 # Garry's Mod AI Cheat
 A simple and lightweight cheat for Garry's Mod made with ChatGPT with features like ESP, Aimbot.
 Built to enhance gameplay while keeping it undetectable (not really).